wp-plugins/all-in-one-seo-pack/trunk/readme.txt

 Tested up to: 2.1.3
 Stable tag: trunk

-Adds META tags like keywords and descriptions to your posts and pages.
+Adds META tags like keywords and descriptions to your posts and pages and makes your pages unique.

 == Description ==

+Adds META tags like keywords and descriptions to your posts and pages and makes your pages unique.

 META tags are extracted from your posts/pages like this: